Amahiko Satō: Shogi professional

+Disqualification for violating rules regarding masks

 In October 2022, Satō became the first shogi professional to be disqualified during an official game for non-compliance with the JSA's rules regarding the wearing of face masks.
 In February 2022, the JSA instituted new provisional rules for official game play that had previously only be recommended practices in response to the COVID-19 pandemic in Japan.
 These rules required players to properly wear a face mask during official games, except when eating, drinking or other instances where masks may be allowed to be removed for short-periods of time.
 On October 28, 2022, Satō's Meijin Class A ranking league game against Takuya Nagase started around 11 a.m. with both players wearing face masks as required; however, as the game continued on into the late evening, Satō left his mask hanging from one ear for roughly 30 minutes while concentrating on the game.
-Since there was no referee present monitoring game play at the time, Nagaseo left the playing room to seek further assistance.
+Since there was no referee present monitoring game play at the time, Nagase left the playing room to seek further assistance.
 After discussing the matter, JSA President Yasumitsu Satō and JSA Executive Director Daisuke Suzuki notified Satō that he was disqualified for a failure to wear a mask and the game was declared a win for Nagase.
 Satō unhappy with this result claimed his removal of the mask was unintentional and that he should have been warned before being disqualified, but his protest was denied.
 Satō was advised that he could submit a formal grievance in writing about the matter if he was unwilling to accept the decision.
 Satō submitted such a grievance on November 1, 2022, stating that he apologized for what happened but also that the JSA's response was excessive and that he should have been warned first.
 He also requested that the disqualification ruling be overturned and the game be replayed.
 The JSA accepted Sato's grievance and it was discussed by the JSA's board of directors.
 After assessing Satō's grievance as well as its response, the JSA released a statement on its official website on January 13, 2023, in which it stated the actions of President Satō and Executive Director Suzuki had been appropriate and that the disqualification result would stand.